-All members of the pCODR Expert Review Committee must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the pCODR website and pERC members have an obligation to disclose conflicts on an ongoing basis.
-For the review of BV for PTCL, through their declarations, no members had a real, potential or perceived conflict and based on application of the pCODR Conflict of Interest Guidelines, no members were excluded from voting.
+All members of pERC must comply with the pCODR Conflict of Interest Guidelines; individual conflict of interest statements for each member are posted on the pCODR website and pERC members have an obligation to disclose conflicts on an ongoing basis.
+For the review of BV for PTCL, through their declarations, no members had a real, potential, or perceived conflict, and based on application of the pCODR Conflict of Interest Guidelines, none of the members were excluded from voting.